The Stories Behind Objects: Tej Chauhan’s Approach To Human-Centric Design

 DP: How do you approach innovation in product design?

-Tej Chauhan: Innovation starts with a deep understanding of who the audience is, who the brand is and who their audiences are.
+Tej Chauhan: Innovation starts with a deep understanding of the brand, their audiences, the current playing field and upcoming technologies.
 It’s also essential to have a sense of the current landscape—what experiences are already out there.
-This helps identify areas where we can push boundaries and offer something new, ideally, something improved.
+This helps identify areas where we can push boundaries, offering something new, and improved.

 Innovation doesn’t always have to be a bold, polarizing leap.
 It can happen in small, subtle ways.